ByteTangent/Bug-Reporter/README.md

 A custom bug reporter that sends data to Discord.

 Setup:
+Check the file for the GUI and RemoteEvent
-1. Add a remote event called SendBugData in a folder called RemoteEvents in ReplicatedStorage
+1. Add the remote event called SendBugData in a folder called RemoteEvents in ReplicatedStorage
 2. Add the GUI